Idearia/wp-tests/README.md

 # Usage

-1. Copy the *tests* folder and the *phpunit.xml* file in your plugin or theme.
-1. Customize the WordPress path in *phpunit.xml*; you can use relative paths.
-1. Customize (or remove) the namespaces used in the *tests* folder.
-1. Make sure you have PHPUnit intalled: `composer require phpunit/phpunit --dev`.
+1. Install the package with `composer require idearia/wp-tests --dev`.
 1. Add this to your composer.json:
     ```
     "scripts": {